inveniosoftware/docs-invenio-rdm/docs/develop/howtos/custom_code.md

 │   │   ├── templates
 ```

-The JavaScript file could be anything that should be executed when the page is rendered, as an example it can render a simple Semantic UI Form:
+The JavaScript file could be anything that should be executed when the page is rendered, as an example it can render a simple Semantic UI form:

 ```javascript
 import React from "react";